Christmas tree (drag racing): Tree changes

 The Christmas Tree has changed three times since its original debut in 1963 for the U.S. Nationals at Indianapolis Raceway Park.
 The original Tree had five amber lights, but no pre-stage or stage bulbs.
 A pair of small amber bulbs, originally located at the start line, known as the pre-stage and stage bulbs, were added in 1964 Winternationals, held at the Los Angeles Fairplex (which still conducts the races today).
+The small staging bulbs were gradually moved from the track to the Tree over several seasons.
 Each of the five yellow lights were lit consecutively at a .500 delay before the light turned green.